Financial core: Origin

-The Supreme Court's 1963 Financial Core decision was one chapter in a series of ongoing corporate challenges to discount and even break Labor Unions since the 1930s rise of workers' rights in the Labor Movement.
+The Supreme Court's 1963 financial core decision was one chapter in a series of ongoing corporate challenges to discount and even break Labor Unions since the 1930s rise of workers' rights in the labor movement.

 Specifically, the case grew out of General Motors Corporation's (GM) refusal to recognize and negotiate with the United Auto Workers (UAW) in Indiana.

-GM claimed it would not recognize the UAW since that union was violating labor law by compelling workers to join the UAW as a condition of employment with GM.
+GM claimed it would not recognize the UAW since its opinion was the union was violating labor law by compelling workers to join the UAW as a condition of employment with GM.

 GM's argument followed several states including Indiana's emerging right-to-work laws which said workers could not be compelled to join a union and pay union dues.
-The motivation was seen by legal observers as a bid to limit and even eliminate unions and Collective Bargaining.
+The motivation was seen by legal observers as a bid to limit and even eliminate unions and collective bargaining.

 GM's bid to weaken the UAW was largely unsuccessful.
-Even with the court's Ficore carve out, as of December 2020 a mere .24% of workers affiliated with the UAW have elected FiCore status.
+Even with the court's ficore carve out, as of December 2020 a mere .24% of workers affiliated with the UAW have elected FiCore status.

-The fees paid by FiCore are equal to the amount a union member pays in initiation fees and ongoing dues, but in keeping with the anti-union stance of the Non Member the payments are called "agency fees" as opposed to "member dues."
-In subsequent years, ongoing challenges to unions before the Supreme Court resulted slight reductions to agency fees when compared to member dues in some cases.
+The fees paid by ficore workers are equal to the amount a union member pays in initiation fees and ongoing dues, but in keeping with the anti-union stance of the non-member, the payments are called "agency fees" as opposed to "member dues".
+In subsequent years, ongoing challenges to unions before the Supreme Court resulted in an optional and slight reductions to agency fees when compared to member dues in some cases.
+This optional reduction is dues are known as Beck Rights.

-The Financial Core agency fees amount to the non-member's portion of the actual costs to staff and manage union operations including contract negotiations that protect workers interests and improve the working conditions.
+The financial core agency fees amount to the non-member's portion of the actual costs to staff and manage union operations including contract negotiations that protect workers interests and improve the working conditions.

-FiCore surrender their union membership and card, cannot claim to be a union member, cannot run or vote for union office, cannot vote on contracts, and are not subject to any rules regulations set forth by the union.
+Ficore surrender their union membership and card, cannot claim to be a union member, cannot run or vote for union office, cannot vote on contracts, and are not subject to any rules regulations set forth by the union.